Dewalt-arch/pimpmykali/README.md

 # Revision 1.4.5 - libwacom-common breaks apt
   - Kali 2022.1 libwacom9 requires libwacom-common
-    - added to fix missing so it will be automatically installed
+    - added to fix_missing function so it will be automatically installed
     - menu options 0, 1 or N will apply this fix
     - Credit: TheMadHuman  for bringing it to my attention

 # Revision 1.4.4 - Impacket 0.9.19 url updated
   - URL Updated for changes on the SecureAuth github location for Impacket 0.9.19